 Fortunately, this barramundi recipe is light, produced with the environment in mind (woo!), and perfect for fajitas, especially if you're cooking for people who prefer meat over seafood.
 It's a hearty, meaty white fish that holds its own in a warm tortilla stuffed with other veggies.

 Also, SPOILER ALERT: this fish is awesome.
-I know that cooking seafood can be strange and intimidating – particularly if you haven’t done it before or are trying a new fish.
+I know that cooking seafood can be strange and intimidating - particularly if you haven't done it before or are trying a new fish.
 But trust me when I tell you that barramundi is totally, definitely, 100% worth a try.
+We love it in everything from barramundi corn chowder to white wine fish pasta to quick grilled barramundi dinners.

 Just look at all that color!
 AHHHHHH.